Sonia-corporation/sonia-discord/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

-Please check if your PR fulfills the following requirements:
+Please check if your PR fulfils the following requirements:

 - [ ] The commit message follows our [guidelines](https://github.com/Sonia-corporation/sonia-discord/blob/master/CONTRIBUTING.md)
 - [ ] Tests for the changes have been added/updated (for bugfix/feature)